 There is just too much noise, nonsense and distraction clamoring for internet users attention.
 As a result, it’s increasingly difficult for any really good content to stand out, get noticed or get found—especially without a content distribution strategy.

 Like it or not, just about any business must now confront a new reality if they want to market their product or service online.
 Because whatever business you’re in today, you must now figure out how you’ll be in both the publishing and media business too.

-What does that have to do with me?
+What does that have to do with you or your organization?
 Well, everything.

 As leading authority, Joe Pulizzi, founder of the Content Marketing Institute and author of Epic Content Marketing points out, defining, creating and deploying content that your prospects and customers will find relevant, educational or entertaining is now required.

 Be forewarned.
 Stepping up to meet this requirement is no small undertaking.
-And if you approach this requirement with a structured Content Marketing strategy to tell your story, chances are you’re headed in the right direction to succeed.
+But if you approach this requirement with a structured Content Marketing strategy to tell your story, chances are you’re headed in the right direction to succeed.

 Publishing alone, however, is only half of the story.
 It’s a fact that plenty of organizations still aren’t sure how to distribute the expensive content they create or what to say to any of their social media communities.